David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Njoku, in eight matchups, had a touchdown catch four times.
-But he did not have multiple TDs in any of those games.
+- Njoku has caught a touchdown pass versus the Bengals four times, but did not have multiple TDs in any of those games.

-- The Bengals have the NFL's 27th-ranked pass defense this season, giving up 270.1 yards per game through the air.
+- The Bengals have the NFL's 27th-ranked pass defense this season, surrendering 270.1 yards per game through the air.

-- The Bengals have allowed 24 passing TDs this season (1.5 per game), ranking them 15th among NFL defenses.
+- The Bengals' defense is 15th in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Steelers, Njoku was targeted four times and racked up four catches for 28 yards and scored one touchdown.
+- Against the Steelers last week, Njoku was targeted four times and racked up 28 yards on four receptions while scoring one touchdown.

-- In his last three games, Njoku's 11 targets have resulted in seven receptions for 57 yards (19.0 ypg) and one touchdown.
+- During his last three games, Njoku has caught seven passes on 11 targets for 57 yards and one touchdown, averaging 19.0 yards per game.

 Njoku's Cleveland Teammates